Skip to main content

 What Worked

-• MEAN stack handled the mixed requirements: real-time transactions and complex multi-district reporting in one system
+• MEAN stack handled the mix of transaction flows and multi-district reporting

 • Automatic voucher and receipt generation removed a significant manual bottleneck for district offices

-• Unified dashboard gives central management the full revenue picture while district offices see only their own data
+• Dashboard gives central management the full revenue picture while district offices see only their own data

 What Didn't